 I’ve also used various online resources but Babbel is the first language program I’ve used that has allowed me to chose the type of French I want to speak.
 At the beginning of the program, even before choosing the level I wanted to start at, I indicated whether I was learning French for work, travel or personal interest.
 I chose travel and, as one would expect, the lessons were all relevant to travel.

 Next I chose my level.
 I went with intermediate given all the effort I’m made in the past.
-However, I didn’t bypass the two refresher courses that each include 20 lessons each.
+However, I didn’t bypass the two refresher units that each include 20 lessons each.
 As a result, I learned a lot of new vocabulary specific to travel.
 Une chambre simple (a single room) was one phrase which is certainly helpful for this solo traveler.
 The grammar and sentence structure review was helpful as well.

 In my experience each lesson takes about 15 minutes to complete.
 They’re bite sized.
 Which is perfect.
 Short lessons are better for learning and retaining new information.
 Since you can also download lessons and learn offline you can learn on the go.